 A copy of the book 'Technology Management: Activities and Tools' (published by Palgrave MacMillan) is included in the course fee.

 This event may contribute towards your Continuing Professional Development (CPD) as part of your professional institution's monitoring scheme.

 IfM open courses are endorsed by the Board of Executive and Professional Education.

 Duration: Three days

-Cost: £2995 plus VAT to include the course dinner, all daytime refreshments and course materials.
+Cost: TBC - the fee will include the course dinner, all daytime refreshments and course materials.

-Earlybird fee: £2700 plus VAT to include the course dinner, all daytime refreshments and course materials.
+Earlybird fee: TBC - the fee will include the course dinner, all daytime refreshments and course materials.

-Accomodation for 3 nights is available to book at the Moller Centre for £450.00 plus VAT
+Accomodation for 3 nights will be available to book at the Moller Centre.

 Location: Moller Centre, Cambridge (view map and directions)